Academic Salary Administration

 Annual updates on the breakpoints and the funds available for distribution in the above- and below-the-breakpoints pools by appropriate category (e.g., tenured/tenure stream; teaching stream; librarians) are provided in the salary ranges section above.

-The categories of staff eligible for a PTR award are:
+The categories of faculty and librarians eligible for a PTR award are:

-- Full- and part-time professorial staff (including those on contractually limited term appointments)
+- Full- and part-time professorial faculty (including those on contractually limited term appointments)

-Those persons in the tenure or non-tenure streams with the rank of Professor, Associate Professor, Assistant Professor and Assistant Professor (Conditional) will be considered for a PTR award.
+Those persons in the tenure or non-tenure streams with the rank of Professor, Associate Professor, Assistant Professor and Assistant Professor (Conditional).

 - Full-time and part-time faculty appointed to the teaching stream (including those on contractually limited term appointments in the teaching stream)

-Those persons in the teaching stream with the rank of Assistant Professor, Teaching Stream; Associate Professor, Teaching Stream; Professor, Teaching Stream; and part-time teaching-stream faculty at the rank of Lecturer or Senior Lecturer.
+Those persons in the teaching stream with the rank of Assistant Professor, Teaching Stream (Conditional), Assistant Professor, Teaching Stream; Associate Professor, Teaching Stream; Professor, Teaching Stream; and part-time teaching stream faculty at the rank of Lecturer or Senior Lecturer.

 Administration of the PTR/Merit Scheme